BelindaMyteberi/awt-pj-ws2223-EfficientPhotorealisticAvatarsUsingML-AI-1-/README.md

 <br>

 ## Build application
+We recommend the use of NVIDIA GPU to get quick and good performance.
 - ```docker build -t awtimage  .```
 ## Run application
 - Use the paramter ```--ipc=host``` or ```--shm-size="desired amount of memory"``` depending on your hardware.